n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

   - `BLWF_MODE_PRE_AND_POST` = The below-forms feature is applied both to pre-base consonants and to post-base consonants.

+  - `MATRA_POS_TOP` = _null_  = Unlike most other Indic scripts, Bengali
+     does not use any above-base matras.
+Therefore, this shaping characteristic does not apply.

   - `MATRA_POS_RIGHT` = `POS_AFTER_POST` = Right-side matras are
      ordered after all post-base consonant forms.